 Energy storage can keep the excess energy (unused harvested energy during the day) for later use (at night).
 This energy can be re-directed into the grid at night to satisfy the energy demand.
 And India’s focus towards country wide solarisation is the primary driver that is making energy storage industry development a necessity.

-Besides, energy storage facility can stabilize the grid, which is a necessity in India where power grid is not very robust and introducing renewable energy without energy storage will only increase the issues and deprive people from getting energy when needed.
+Besides, energy storage facility can stabilize the grid, which is a necessity in India where power grid is not very robust.
+And introducing renewable energy in such a scenario, without energy storage will only increase the issues and deprive people from getting energy when needed.

 Challenges in the Path

-It is a fact that cost of Li-ion batteries is consistently falling and estimated to fall for another 2 years, and hopefully declining price will increase demand and bring in manufacturers in India.
-But, currently, there are currently no major Li-ion cell manufacturers in India.
+It is a fact that cost of Li-ion batteries is consistently falling and estimated to fall for another 2 years, and hopefully declining price will increase demand and establish manufacturing setups in India.
+But, currently, there are no major Li-ion cell manufacturers in the country.
 India needs strong policies and investment solutions to support better energy storage usage to ultimately facilitate faster solar adoption rate.

 With strong lead based battery manufacturing infrastructure already existing in India, it is the right time for the country to focus on Li-ion technology development making better investments.
 Offering low-cost financing facility and developing regulatory frameworks can work in the country’s favour towards green energy transition, championing solar energy.